-- Due: Varies by topic (TBD within first week of class) - Presentations must use PowerPoint or Keynote - Presentations must be no longer than 30-minutes (you will be asked to stop at 30 minutes)
+- Due: Varies by topic (TBD within first week of class) - Presentations must use PowerPoint or Keynote - Presentations must not exceed 45-minutes (excluding the Q & A) - Please submit your slides and reference list via Dropbox on your presentation day (this can be done after class) - Worth 25% of final grade with a grade computed out of 25 based on: - Presentation of the current evidence regarding treatment (8 Points): - Clear, comprehensive coverage of what is currently known - Must include some content on pharmacological treatment (some topics may necessitate greater discussion of pharmacology than others). - Critique of knowledgebase (4 Points):

-- Please submit your reference list via Dropbox on your presentation day (can be done after class) - Please submit your slides via Dropbox on your presentation day (can be done after class) - Worth 25% of final grade with a grade computed out of 25 based on: - Presentation of the current evidence regarding treatment (10 Points): - Clear, comprehensive coverage of what is currently known - Must include some content on pharmacological treatment (some topics may necessitate greater discussion of pharmacology than others). - o Critique of knowledgebase (4 Points): - Indication of current gaps in treatment knowledge and recommendations for addressing such gaps (when relevant) - Facilitation of questions/discussion (3 Points): - Ability to respond to questions, engage in discussion post-presentation - Overall quality of your slides (4 Points): - Clarity, organization, visual quality - Overall presentation quality (4 Points): - Flow, preparedness, clarity, etc.
+- Indication of current gaps in treatment knowledge and recommendations for addressing such gaps (when relevant) - Discussion of social justice and diversity issues (4 Points): - Clear and thoughtful consideration to how such issues can factor into and/or impact treatment as well as mention of relevant recommendations, commensurate with the issues raised - Facilitation of questions/discussion (3 Points): - Ability to respond to questions, engage in discussion post-presentation - Overall quality of your slides (3 Points): - Clarity, organization, visual quality - Overall presentation quality (3 Points): - Flow, preparedness, clarity, adherence to 45-minute limit, etc. - Therapeutic, service, and diagnostic

-Assignment: Controversial Topics Paper Competencies: 1,2,3
+Assignment: Controversial Topics Paper Learning Outcomes: 2,5

-This assignment involves writing a paper focused on a specific but current controversial or provocative topic within the research and clinical literature on developmental psychopathology.
-Hence, you have much freedom when it comes to your precise topic.
-However, you will want to ensure that your topic has sufficient evidence from which to draw prior to commencement of writing.
+This individual assignment involves writing a paper focused on a specific yet current controversial or provocative topic within the research and clinical literature on developmental psychopathology.
+Hence, you have much freedom when it comes to your topic.
+Nevertheless, you will want to ensure that your topic has sufficient evidence from which to draw prior to commencement of writing.
 In your paper, you need to outline the controversy and then critically review relevant but current research literature commensurate with your topic (i.e., it must be an issue pertinent to the last 5 years or so).
 Beyond just addressing what is known (or not known) about your topic, please also weigh-in with your perspective but do so in an empirically-informed manner.
 That is, your views must be justified on the basis of evidence.
 The final part of the paper should address what should be done to resolve the controversy at hand (e.g., are particular kinds of studies needed, why are these studies needed specifically, what will they specifically address?).